neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/README.md

 ## Activate prior knowledge of students
 (It is an option to start the session with these questions and follow up with the motivation of the student: <br>
-e.g. you open the terminal, start sharing you screen and ask the students if they know/have ever used this (the terminal).
+- e.g. you open the terminal, start sharing you screen and ask the students if they know/have ever used this (the terminal).
 This is to start with a little bit more interactivity, in case the students are still shy to speak)

 ### Which prior knowledge will be used for this session?

 - You can ask these questions:

     - Did any of you ever use the terminal before?
-Was it easier or more difficult to use?
+Was it easy or difficult to use?
     - Did any of you ever open the terminal by accident and ask themselves what the heck is this used for?

 ---